Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Generalized Winding Numbers

 by the properties of the integration.
 This is notable, as it describes how the winding number for each individual component $\Gamma_i$ can be computed completely independently of every other curve, with

-It is from this property of the winding number that we derive the robustness of our containment queries.
-While the \textit{collection} of \bezier\ curves may be messy in the sense that pairs of endpoints may not perfectly align as is the intention of the designer, generalized winding numbers on each \textit{individual} curve are well-defined.
-The sum of these values at a given point is the generalized winding number of the entire shape, which can be used to produce accurate and intuitive containment queries (see Figure~\ref{fig:generalized_winding_curves}).
+It is from this property of the generalized winding number that we derive both the robustness of our winding number calculation, and the robustness of the derived containment query.
+While the \textit{collection} of \bezier\ curves may be messy in the sense that pairs of endpoints may not perfectly align, generalized winding numbers on each \textit{individual} curve are well-defined and can be computed stably.
+At the same time, the sum of these values at a given point is exactly the generalized winding number of the entire shape, which can be used to produce intuitive and robust containment queries for non-watertight shapes (see Figure~\ref{fig:generalized_winding_curves}).
 Most commonly, this is done by rounding this value to the nearest integer, and applying to it a conventional even-odd or non-zero rule to make the classification.
 Importantly, each of these conventions treat points with a zero winding number as exterior.

 Framed in this way, the remaining task is to evaluate generalized winding numbers for a single, arbitrary rational \bezier\ curve.
 As an initial approach, one could consider direct evaluation of the integral through numerical quadrature.
 When the curve is given parametrically as $(x(t), y(t)) \in \mathbb{R}^2$, $t \in [0, 1]$, as is the case for (rational) \bezier\ curves, we can evaluate this formula more practically in terms of Cartesian coordinates, as